cyfyifanchen/dotfiles-and-tools/README.md

 Raycast, is a great replacement, the window management is something macOS lacks, it's great to have.
 The command is built for developers I think.
 It reminds me of Chrome Site Search, once it's configed, it'd be super powerful and productive.

-But some advanced features need to be unlocked by PRO, that's fine I understand.
-But integration with Google Translate, c'mon this doesn't have to be a PRO feature.
+~~But some advanced features need to be unlocked by PRO, that's fine I understand.
+But integration with Google Translate, c'mon this doesn't have to be a PRO feature.~~

+I am looking for some cool integration and commands with Reycast, once I do find them I will share them here.